f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 provide an opportunity to define DNS and route settings later in the workflow.
 No other configurations are required on this page, click :guilabel:`Next`.

-.. note:: DNS settings have already been defined in this lab.
+.. note:: DNS and NTP settings have already been defined in this lab.

 .. image:: ../images/module1-2.png
    :align: center